b52-clouddevops/ansible/README.md

 ```
 Whenever the infra is dynamic or not in a position to maintan the static inventory or whenever you want come some config-management to happen as a part of the boot-strapping, prefer using ansible-pull.
 Ansible-pull expects ansible to be installed on the machine you're running.

-So, the easiest option is to install ANSIBLE on the lab ami and keep it
+So, the easiest option is to install ANSIBLE on the lab ami and keep it ready and prefer this AMI with Ansible as a base image

 ```